jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 130px; position: absolute; top: 310px; left: 160px;">F</h1>

 !SLIDE
 .notes or Universal 2nd Factor.
 With U2F, the user must have a separate physical USB security key, as well as a compatible browser.
-Logging in with U2F requires inserting the USB security key, and pressing a button on the USB key after typing in the user name and password.
+Logging in with U2F requires inserting the security key, and pressing a button on the security key after typing in the user name and password.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">Universal</h1>
 <h1 class="white" style="font-size: 100px; position: absolute; top: 230px; left: 160px;">2nd</h1>
 <h1 class="white" style="font-size: 130px; position: absolute; top: 310px; left: 160px;">Factor</h1>

 !SLIDE
-.notes The main problem with U2F is it requires a separate USB security key.
-Unlike mobile phones, users are not likely to already have a U2F compatible USB security key, and are not as likely to keep it with them as they are a mobile phone.
+.notes The main problem with U2F is it requires a separate security key.
+Unlike mobile phones, users are not likely to already have a U2F-compatible security key, and are not as likely to keep it with them as they are a mobile phone.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">Universal</h1>
 <h1 class="white" style="font-size: 100px; position: absolute; top: 230px; left: 160px;">2nd</h1>